Use this BMR calculator to figure out how many calories per day you need.

 The variables of BMR

 While the calculator above might give us an idea of what our bodies need, it might not be 100% correct.
-Below is a few things the calculator does not consider.
+Below are a few things the calculator does not consider.

 It requires energy to keep muscles.
 As you gain more muscle mass, your BMR will get higher too.